zirho/firebase-unit-test/README.md

 #### Run tests as an authenticated user

-Pick a UID from firebase console > Authenticateion > USERS
+Pick a UID from firebase console > Authentication > USERS

 Put the UID to the test